fieldtrip/website/tutorial/eventrelatedstatistics.md

 Note that in this tutorial we will not provide detailed information about statistics on channel-level power spectra, time-frequency representations of power (as obtained from **[ft_freqanalysis](/reference/ft_freqanalysis)**), nor on source-level statistics.
 However, FieldTrip does have similar statistical options for frequency data: at the channel-level we have the **[ft_freqstatistics](/reference/ft_freqstatistics)** function, and on the source-level (statistics on source reconstructed activity), we have the **[ft_sourcestatistics](/reference/ft_sourcestatistics)** function, the latter works on data obtained from **[ft_sourceanalysis](/reference/ft_sourceanalysis)**).

-A more thorough explanation of randomization tests and cluster-based statistics can be found in the [Cluster-based permutation tests on event related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.
+A more thorough explanation of randomization tests and cluster-based statistics can be found in the [Cluster-based permutation tests on event-related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.

 ## Background